Burkina Faso: French army says dozens of 'terrorists neutralized' | DW | 31.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-France says nearly 60 members fighters from Islamist militias were killed in the days leading up to the coup.
-The Jihadists were killed by forces involved with Operation Barkhane led by France.
+France says nearly 60 fighters from Islamist militias were killed in the days leading up to the coup.
+The jihadists were killed by forces involved with Operation Barkhane led by France.

 French armed forces have reported that dozens of Islamist militants from groups operating in northern Burkina Faso have been killed in a number of engagements.